Are you thinking of starting an event planning business in Kenya? Here’s a starter guide on how and what you need to do before taking on this venture.

 Also, read about how to get a small business loan

-You will need to have good organisational skills, this means that you need to take charge of the business by having good time management skills, having good work ethic and must be particularly good at organization.
+You will need to have excellent organisational skills.
+This means that you need to take charge of the business by having excellent time management skills, having a good work ethic and must be particularly good at organisation.

 You also need to have a very flexible attitude, most clients have their own opinion, and you need to work around that.